 “Now, if we secretly enter #1005, we see something very different: ‘I want to do my makeup now,’ said Morey Amsterdam.

-“‘None of the women in the Amsterdam family has a wasp-like waistline,” said Morey Amsterdam, ‘or any waistline for that matter.’
+“‘None of the women in the Amsterdam family has a wasp-like waistline,” says Morey Amsterdam, ‘or any waistline for that matter.’

-“So,” said Okin, “Morey Amsterdam undresses and mentally prepares himself for the battle to come.
+“So,” Okin said, “Morey Amsterdam undresses and mentally prepares himself for the battle to come.